thomaslantern/nes-basic-controls/README.md

 ## How to Compile "basiccontroller.asm"
 **_(the instructions here are similar to previous tutorials - if you've got a firm grip on how to compile at this point, you can probably skip this section)_**

 If you're looking to compile the code, you'll need to use the VASM compiler.
 You can get it here: http://www.compilers.de/vasm.html .
 It's a great compiler that can be used for a variety of systems, and it was made by Dr. Volker Barthelmann.
 Check it out!

-To compile simply use:
+## To compile, we simply use:
 <p><code>vasm6502_oldstyle.exe DIR/basiccontroller.asm -chklabels -nocase -Fbin -o "DIR2/basiccontroller.nes"</code></p> where DIR and DIR2 are the paths/directories for the source file and target file, respectively.
 (If you have the win32 version of vasm, you may need to use vasm_oldstyle_win32.exe instead).
 I have not compiled this in either linux or on a Mac, so there may be differences, but the documentation on VASM should be able to shed some light on any changes that might exist.

 <h1>Differences in Compilers</h1>